 Automatically generated reports on the number of tickets and their processing times.
-Integration with modern analysis tools, such as ADVANCED ANALYTICS, provides valuable information and delivers indicators of the current quality of service.
+Integration with modern analysis tools provides valuable information and delivers indicators of the current quality of service.

 Escalation management in OTRS offers a variety of options to individually regulate escalations and corresponding notifications.
 For example, reminders, response times and resolution times can be configured accordingly.